HPV and Cancer

 - Vulvar cancer: Most vulvar cancers (70%) are caused by HPV.
 Learn about new cases and death rates from vulvar cancer, a rare type of cancer.

 In the United States, high-risk HPVs cause 3% of all cancers in women and 2% of all cancers in men.
 Each year, there are about 45,000 new cases of cancer in parts of the body where HPV is often found, and HPV is estimated to cause about 36,000 of these, according to the Centers for Disease Control (CDC).

 Worldwide, the burden of HPV-related cancers is much greater.
 High-risk HPVs cause about 5% of all cancers worldwide, with an estimated 570,000 women and 60,000 men getting an HPV-related cancer each year.
 Cervical cancer is among the most common cancers and a leading cause of cancer-related deaths in low- and middle-income countries, where screening tests and treatment of early cervical cell changes are not readily available.

 How is HPV Transmitted?

-HPV passes easily between sexual partners.
+HPV infection passes easily between sexual partners.
 It can be transmitted through any intimate skin-to-skin contact, including vaginal–penile sex, penile–anal sex, penile–oral sex, vaginal–oral sex, and use of sex toys or other objects.
-The infection passes easily between sexual partners.
 Condoms and dental dams can lower the chance of HPV transmission but do not prevent it completely.

 Does HPV Infection Cause Symptoms?

 Infection with high-risk HPV does not usually cause symptoms.
 The precancerous cell changes caused by a persistent HPV infection at the cervix rarely cause symptoms, which is why regular cervical cancer screening is important.
 Precancerous lesions at other sites in the body may cause symptoms like itching or bleeding.
 And if an HPV infection develops into cancer, the cancer may cause symptoms like bleeding, pain, or swollen glands.
 Learn more about signs and symptoms of cervical, vaginal, vulvar, penile, anal, and oropharyngeal cancers.

 HPV Vaccination: Preventing HPV Infection

 The HPV vaccine Gardasil 9® protects against infection from nine HPV types: the two low-risk HPV types that cause most genital warts, plus the seven high-risk HPV types that cause most HPV-related cancers.